Things to Remember When Choosing a Domain Hosting Provider

 Generally domain hosting providers will charge you based on bandwidth and storage usage.
 If you expect that only few people will visit your website then bandwidth will obliviously be low.
 But if you somehow make it to the first page of a Google search and your services go viral, your website visitors will increase and you requirements of bandwidth will increase.

-If you think that your website will attract a huge amount of traffic, don’t pick a shared server or virtual private server as you won’t be able to get the performance you desire from these servers with large amount of visitors.
+If you think that your website will attract a huge amount of traffic, don’t pick a web server or virtual private server as you won’t be able to get the performance you desire from these servers with large amount of visitors.
 Instead, choose a dedicated server to meet your requirements.

 How Much Storage Does the Domain Host Provide?